Ready to Start the 2022-2026 Term Off Right?

 Every elected official comes in with the best of intentions, but a lack of time, tools or confidence can hold you back from making progress on the issues you ran for office to champion.
-The good news is that we can help.
-The Climate Leaders Coaching Program was designed to help you overcome these obstacles and what better time than a new term to hit the ground running.

 One of the biggest challenges in elected office is just managing the sheer volume of work.
 This webinar will look at the basics: managing the demands on your time, setting up a good digital filing system, and maintaining and growing your relationships while staying focused on your key priorities.